 On the ribbon, go to the Report menu and select Stock List – Export.
 This will export to a spreadsheet including all columns required for importing.
 See below for the next steps.

-The following explains how to update specific stock record information such as vendor pricing, stock pricing, stock descriptions, stock location, procurement.
+Follow these links for specific information on updating: vendor pricing, stock pricing, stock descriptions, stock location, procurement.

 |